IamPrime/makeideploy/README.md

 ## Wetin Dis Repo Be About 🚀

-Dis na Pidgin English version of "makeideploy" repo.
+Dis na Pidgin English version of "shouldideploy" repo.
 We dey try make developers, designers, and tech people laugh small before dem deploy code.

 ### How We Dey Roll 💻